 About Icchey Village or Icchey Gaon

-Icchey lies just across a forested ridge on an inimical slope from Sillery.
+Icchey lies just across a forested ridge on an opposite slope from Sillery.
 A natural and scenic trek of about an hour through a narrow forest path would land you there.
-The trek follows the same way as towards Ramitey initially, then cuts left upwards.
+The trek follows the same way towards Ramitey initially, then cuts left upwards.

 At places, the forest is quite dense.
 A small kid, some relative of Dilip Ji, was showing me the way.
 The trail reaches the top of the ridge from where Icchey can be spotted down below.
 It looks charming from up there.
 A brisk tread downhill will get you to Khawas Homestay.
 D K Khawas is the owner of the place.